T3SQ8/unnamed-ssg/README.md

 </rss>
 ```

+# Website generation
+Running `ssg-build` will use the other scripts to generate the website in a
+temporary directory.
+The output directory can be specified using the `-o` flag.
+If the output directory already exists, you will be prompted you want to continue.
+The prompt can be skipped with the `-f` flag.

 # Table of contents generator
 Every HTML file will have a table of contents generated as a list and
 prepend to the beginning of the file.
 The list will have a class name of "toc"